PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelican.md

 # Using pyTorch with Pelican

-[toc]

-## Step1: Have your Pelican and PyToch installed.
+## 1. Have your Pelican and PyToch installed.

-For detailed of Pelican Installation, see [here](https://docs.pelicanplatform.org/install)

 For macOS and Linux, run `which pelican` to verify your installation.
 And use following command to start your first pelican operation!